thomasmost/k_take_home/README.md

 > Minimal UI for viewing coins

+**Note: I haven't tested the prod build, so just run the dev server**

 ## Notes as I go

 - CRA wasn't working, so I'm using this template